 C++ swap Function Example to Swap Two Maps Using std::swap

-Let us take an example to swap the contents of two maps, map1 and map2, using the std::swap in C++.
+Let's consider a scenario where we exchange the contents of two maps, map1 and map2, by employing the std::swap function in C++.

 Example